Quickstart: Add an enterprise application

 - One of the following roles: Global Administrator, Cloud Application Administrator, Application Administrator, or owner of the service principal.

-To add an application to your Azure AD tenant:
+To add an enterprise application to your tenant:

-In the Azure portal, in the Azure services pane select Enterprise applications.
-The All applications pane opens and displays a random sample of the applications in your Azure AD tenant.
+In the left menu, select Enterprise applications.
+The All applications pane opens and displays a list of the applications in your Azure AD tenant.

 In the Enterprise applications pane, select New application.